Belize

 Belize is a country on the north-eastern coast of Central America.
 It is bordered by Mexico to the north, the Caribbean Sea to the east, and Guatemala to the west and south.
 It also shares a maritime boundary with Honduras to the southeast.
-Despite being in central America, Belize identifies with the Caribbean region, and is a member of the Caribbean Community (CARICOM) and the Commonwealth Caribbean, the historical British West Indies.
+Part of the Caribbean region, Belize is a member of the Caribbean Community (CARICOM) and the Commonwealth Caribbean, the historical British West Indies.

-The Maya civilization spread into the area of Belize between 1500 BCE and 300 CE and flourished until about 1200.
-European contact began in 1502–04 when Christopher Columbus sailed along the Gulf of Honduras.
+The Maya civilization spread into the area of Belize between 1500 BC and 300 AD and flourished until about 1200.
+European contact began in 1502–1504 when Christopher Columbus sailed along the Gulf of Honduras.
 European exploration was begun by English settlers in 1638.
-Spain and Britain both laid claim to the land until Britain defeated the Spanish in the Battle of St. George's Caye (1798).
+Spain and Britain both laid claim to the land until the British victory over the Spanish in the Battle of St. George's Caye (1798).
 It became a British colony in 1840, and a Crown colony in 1862.
 Belize achieved its independence from the United Kingdom on 21 September 1981.
 It is the only mainland Central American country which is a Commonwealth realm, with as its monarch and head of state, represented by a governor-general.

 Belize's abundance of terrestrial and marine plants and animals and its diversity of ecosystems, including extensive coral reefs, give it a key place in the globally significant Mesoamerican Biological Corridor.
-It is considered a Central American and Caribbean nation with strong ties to both the American and Caribbean regions.
+It is considered a part of both Central America and the Caribbean.

 It has an area of 8867 sqmi and a population of 397,483 (2022).
 Its mainland is about 290 km long and 110 km wide.
 It is the least populated and least densely populated country in Central America.
 Its population growth rate of 1.87% per year (2018 estimate) is the second-highest in the region and one of the highest in the Western Hemisphere.
-Its capital is Belmopan, and its largest city is the namesake city of Belize City.
+Its capital is Belmopan, and its largest city is the namesake city, Belize City.
 The country has a diverse society composed of various cultures and languages.
-It is the only Central American country where English is the official language.
-Belizean Creole and Spanish are widely spoken, followed by the Mayan languages and Garifuna.
+It is the only Central American country where English is the official language, while Belizean Creole, Spanish, and the Mayan languages are widely spoken.
 Over half the population is multilingual due to the diverse linguistic backgrounds of the population.
 It is known for its September Celebrations and punta music.